SharpieLaBeouf/Louron-Engine/README.md

   - transparent with writeable depth (these write depth values to FBO during transparent rendering e.g., you want transparent/discarded pixels in some areas, but opaque pixels in others)
 - Custom shaders
   - Can create custom shader assets in projects with custom uniform blocks
-  - Custom compute shaders with compute buffers that can be written to and read from C#
+  - Custom compute shaders with compute buffers that can be written to and read from scripts
-  - Custom uniform blocks for shaders through C# and material serialisation
+  - Custom uniform blocks for shaders through scripts and material serialisation
 - Basic audio playback
 - Automatic instancing
 - Skyboxes